 Long-term effects of cover crops on SCN population densities

-After one run of this experiment the main effect of treatment was significant (P < 0.0001).
-However, the Pi/Pf ratio was not significantly different between any of the cover crop treatments compared to the non-host control or the fallow control.
+After one run of this experiment, the main effect of treatment was significant (P < 0.0001) data not shown.
+However, PCF value was not significantly different between any of the cover crop treatments compared to the non-cover crop control or the fallow control.
 The soybean control was significantly higher than all other treatments.
 When removed from the analysis, the main effect of treatment was no longer significant.
 The analysis of variance for the soybean bioassay response variable of number of females per gram of soybean root was not significant after the soybean control was removed.

 Educational & Outreach Activities